tencentyun/intlcloud-documents/product_new/计算产品中心/无服务器云函数/常见问题/通用问题_intl.md

 Yes, when you create a function, select VPC in "Show advanced settings", and deploy the function in the same VPC as CVM or TencentDB.

 ### After SCF is deployed to a VPC, how to configure internet access?
 There are several ways for a VPC to access the internet.
-For more information, see the [NAT Gateway documentation](https://cloud.tencent.com/document/product/552).